joshjohanning-org/terraform-tailspin-github-actions-and-azdo-demo/README.md

 GitHub Actions workflow are in `./.github/workflows` and Azure DevOps pipelines are in `./pipeline`.

-## todo

-- [ ] #TODO: [Modify OIDC to facilitate Azure access with reusable workflows](https://josh-ops.com/posts/github-actions-oidc-reusable-workflows/) (instead of creating each environment as a federated credential)

 ## Set up the backend

 You have to create the backend resource group and storage account first.